tamasimrei/add-rest/README.md

 Project AddRest
 ===============

-The simplest RESTful application for practicing coding skills
+The simplest (soon-to-be) RESTful application for practicing coding skills.

 Started up as a technical test for a job interview, then decided to put it up on GitHub, making it public.

 Feel free to use any ideas or bits and pieces from this code, I'm also open for suggestions how I could make it simpler, better, etc.